Why Real User Monitoring Matters

 Perhaps you’ve thought about turning on a specific feature for a particular country, or wanted to know how users in a location experienced your site or application.

-Pulse makes this easy.
+Real User Monitoring makes this easy.

 Just go to the ‘Geo’ tab where you can view where your user traffic is coming from.
-From here you can click on a country see to how your site or application’s performance stacks up compared to other countries.
+From here you can click on a country to see how your site or application’s performance stacks up compared to other countries.

 If a country has a particularly poor performance rating, you can investigate further by drilling into recent user sessions.
 You can check several sessions to see the bugs users are experiencing.
 From here you can then decide what kind of action you’ll take.